 The text set my mind at ease.
 This wasn’t actually a new version of survivor where billionaires led unsuspecting women to a tropical island where they had to battle each other for food and $200,000.
 I’m not saying I wouldn’t do it… and win.
 I’m saying, I just did my nails… so, bring it on bitches!

 Approaching the island I looked down at the water.
-I had never been to the Bahamas before.
+I had never been to the Bahamas.
 I’d seen pictures, but they didn’t prepare me for this.
 It was beautiful.
-I didn’t realize this color blue existed.
+I hadn’t realized those shades of blue existed.
 And, the closer we got to the island, the more I was sure I could see fish swimming in the crystal clear water.

 That did mean that the fish had to be larger than I felt comfortable swimming with.
 And that my bikini might never touch the ocean.
 But, the sight itself was beautiful.

-Landing on the very short runway, I was very glad to be on solid ground again.
-When the door of the plane opened, I was surprised to learn how warm it was.
+Landing on the very short runway, I was relieved to be on solid ground again.
+When the door of the plane opened, I was surprised by how warm it was.
 I guess it was less the heat than the humidity, but still, it was a shock.
-I started sweating immediately, which wasn’t a good look for me.
+I started sweating immediately.
+It wasn’t a good look on me.
+Girls my size weren’t built for such weather.

 Crossing the runway and entering the small airport, I kept expecting to see Laine.
 All of this was new to me.
-Except for my imaginary engagement, I hadn’t even left the country before this.
+Except for the imaginary trip for my engagement, I hadn’t even left the country before this.
 I wasn’t sure what I was supposed to do.
-I mean, the place wasn’t very big so there weren’t too many places to go.
+I mean, the airport wasn’t very big so there weren’t too many places to go.
 But still.

 Following the person in front of me, I crossed the tarmac into a small building.
 It wasn’t very ceremonious.
 Come on, didn’t anyone know who my pretend fiancé was?
 He could pretend to buy and sell this place.
 I don’t mean to pretend to be that type of person.
 But, it would’ve been nice if crossing the airport I wasn’t made to feel like the lead male character in every sitcom, you know, clueless and playing way out of my league.